 Specimens arrive refrigerated.
-Specimens are kept refrigerated until ready to transfer to CX multi sample tubes.
-Capped CX sample tubes are kept refrigerated until ready to put on instrument.
+Specimens are kept refrigerated until ready to transfer to Micro tubes.
+Capped Micro tubes are kept refrigerated until ready to put on instrument.

 Specimen vials are returned to container and refrigerated after transfer of aliquot and double checking of pour off tubes.
 Specimen vial container is placed in -70°C Freezer after testing is complete.
-CX sample tubes are refrigerated, then frozen after analysis.
+Micro tubes are refrigerated, and then frozen after analysis.